Wednesday Motivational Quotes to Power You Through the Week

 - "Challenges are what make life interesting, and overcoming them is what makes life meaningful." — commonly attributed to Joshua J. Marine

-That third line is the one most people get wrong.
+That second line is the one most people get wrong.
 It is endlessly credited to Ralph Waldo Emerson, but the earliest traceable source is Henry Stanley Haskins in his 1940 book Meditations in Wall Street.
 Emerson is a later, tidier guess that stuck.

 Note